A splitter theorem on 3-connected matroids and graphs: Introduction

 \begin{theorem} (Whittle~\cite{Whittle}($k=1,2$) and Costalonga~\cite{Costalonga2}($k=3$)) Let $k\in\{1,2,3\}$ and let $M$ be a $3$-connected matroid with a $3$-connected simple minor $N$ such that $r(M)-r(N)\ge k$.
 Then, $M$ has a $k$-independent set of vertically $N$-contractible elements. \end{theorem}

-Such kind of theorem is useful when only one of the deletion or contraction is a friendly operation for one's purposes.
-Whittle~\cite{Whittle} established Theorem \ref{whittle-teo} for $k\le 2$ to study stabilizers of classes of representable matroids.
-As another example of application, Theorem \ref{whittle-teo} is used in a series of results about non-separating cocircuits and graphicness in binary matroids~\cite{Costalonga, Lai, Lemos2009}.
+The requrement of $N$ to be simple in the theorem above is necessary, for instance, $M\in\{M(K_4),U_{2,n}\}$ has an $U_{1,3}$-minor but no edge $e$ such that $\si(M/e)$ has an $U_{1,3}$-minor.
 Theorem \ref{whittle-teo} is not valid for larger values of $k$ with a similar statement.
 Indeed, $M\s(K_{3,n}''')$ has only three vertically contractible elements \cite[Theorem 2.10]{Wu}.
-However, we prove an extension of Theorem \ref{whittle-teo} considering other vertically $N$-contractible structures than single elements.
-Such structures are actually richer than single elements in a sense (some of their attractive properties are established ahead in Section \ref{fancy}).
-Our main result is Theorem \ref{main-theorem}, whose statement requires some definitions.
-For a constructive approach, let us first state some of its consequences, in which the structures appear in simpler forms.
+However, we prove an extension of Theorem \ref{whittle-teo} considering another vertically $N$-contractible structure than a single element.